Electrician Apprenticeships Explained

 Are you thinking of taking on more staff?
 If so it could be a good opportunity to consider taking on an electrical apprentice.
 Not only will you work with motivated fresh individuals but you will also benefit from the professional training that can be provided here by Trade Skills 4U.

-Depending on the age of your apprentice you could find that some or all of their training on our Electrician Apprentice Courses can be funded, saving you money and providing you with skilled labour that can add to your work force.
+Depending on the age of your apprentice you could find that some or all of their electrical apprenticeship can be funded, saving you money and providing you with skilled labour that can add to your work force.

 How does it work?

-Trade Skills 4U offer block electrical apprenticeships training.
-This means that for a period of 30 weeks apprentices are likely to attend training with Trade Skills 4U for 2 weeks and then back to work for two weeks.
-As an independent training provider we can be more flexible in when trainees start and attend each course module.
+As well as the typical day release, Trade Skills 4U can offer block release electrical apprenticeships training.
+This means that apprentices are likely to attend training with Trade Skills 4U for 2 weeks and then back to work for two weeks for 30 weeks or 1 week a month for 16 months.
+As an independent training provider we can be more flexible in when trainees start and attend each course module and can even design bespoke programmes for larger cohorts.

 Employers will be required to pay apprentices for their work and training time.

-As well as attending training, your employees will be reviewed and assessed in their work environment (usually after completing the initial 30 week period).
+As well as attending training, your employees will be reviewed and assessed in their work environment (usually over a 3-4 year period).
 They will be required to complete set tasks and goals set out by the framework and will be required to ensure they collect evidence of their work and build a portfolio that can be reviewed.

 Electrical apprenticeships really can be a win, win situation for both employers and employees.
 Employers gain skilled labour who are professionally trained by Trade Skills 4U and also by you in the skills and processes that you are most in need of.